TY-Jeong/aRPaCa/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/ec2f42e9-04e2-4b7f-be61-721ff821e2ea" width="400" height="300"/>
 </p>
-To ensure the reliability of calculations, the points should be well alighned with the fitting line.
+To ensure the reliability of calculations, the points should be well aligned with the fitting line.

 The calculated **diffusion barrier (E<SUB>a</SUB>)** and **pre-exponential of diffusivity (D<SUB>0</SUB>)** values will be written in **D.txt** file.